wp-plugins/spotify-master/readme.txt

 == Changelog ==

 = 4.0 =
-* Implementing New Shortcode Framework.
+* Implementing New Shortcode Framework v2.
 Shortcode box will now be available when editing a page or a post
-* New Spotify Profile Button
+* Added new Spotify Profile Button

 = 3.0 =
 * Implementing advanced updater